ulrikpedersen/automatic-carnival/doc/howto.rst

     # ... or, the shorter version:
     tango_test.long_image = image_value

-Note that if PyTango is compiled with numpy support the values got when reading a spectrum or an image will be numpy arrays.
+Note that the values got when reading a spectrum or an image are numpy arrays.
 This results in a faster and more memory efficient PyTango.
 You can also use numpy to specify the values when writing attributes, especially if you know the exact attribute type::

     import numpy